ni/niveristand-custom-device-build-tools/README.md

-# Jenkins Pipeline Library for ni-veristand-cds
-This repository contains the functionality used by our Jenkins server to build the NI VeriStand Custom Devices.

-Included are a pipeline, defined [here](https://github.com/ni-veristand-cds/commonbuild/blob/master/src/ni/vsbuild/Pipeline.groovy), and other common scripts used during the build.
+# NI VeriStand Custom Device Build Tools
+The **niveristand-custom-device-build-tools** repository provides a common set of tools to automate building NI VeriStand custom devices using the [Jenkins automation server](https://jenkins.io/).
+The intended audience includes custom device developers and integrators.

 ## Usage
-Two files are required in order to use this pipeline, a `Jenkinsfile` and a `build.toml` file.
+Two files are required in order to use this pipeline for a given repository, a `Jenkinsfile` and a `build.toml` file.
 Additionally, the pipeline assumes each executor node on the Jenkins server is tagged with certain labels.

-The [LabVIEW Development System](http:/ni.com/labview) and the [LabVIEW Command Line Interface](https://github.com/JamesMc86/LabVIEW-CLI/releases) (CLI) are required on the build machine to use the LabVIEW build steps.
-The CLI can be installed by double-clicking the .vip file with [VI Package Manager](https://vipm.jki.net/) (VIPM) installed or directly through the VIPM application.

 ### Node Labels
 Each node capable of building a custom device must have the label *'veristand'* and a label for each version of LabVIEW/VeriStand installed.